Helmholtz-AI-Energy/propulate/docs/index.rst

 Instead, the units communicate the currently available information and use that to breed the next candidate immediately.
 This avoids waiting idly for other units.
 Each unit is responsible for evaluating a single candidate.
-The result is a fitness level corresponding with that candidate’s genes, allowing us to compare and rank all candidates.
+The result is a fitness level corresponding with that candidate's genes, allowing us to compare and rank all candidates.
 This information is sent to other compute units as soon as it becomes available.
 When a unit is finished evaluating a candidate and communicating the resulting fitness, it breeds the candidate for the next generation using the fitness values of all candidates it evaluated and received from other units so far.